Space Cloud Documentation

 Space Cloud is essentially a web server that automatically integrates with an existing or a new database to provide instant realtime APIs over REST, websockets, gRPC, etc. Written in Golang, it provides a high throughput data access layer which can be consumed directly from the frontend.
 It's completely unopinionated and works with the tech stack of your choice.

 In a nutshell, Space Cloud provides you with all of the following without having to write a single line of backend code:

 - Ready to use functionalities like User Management, Realtime CRUD and File Storage.

 - Flexibility to work with the tech stack of your choice.

 - PostgreSQL and PostgreSQL compatible databases (For eg. CockroachDB, Yugabyte etc.)

 - MySQL and MySQL compatible databases (For eg. TiDB)

 How it works

 Space Cloud is meant to replace any backend php, nodejs, java code you may write to create your endpoints.
-Instead it exposes your database over an external API which can be consumed directly from the frontend.
+Instead, it exposes your database over an external API that can be consumed directly from the frontend.
 In other words, it allows clients to fire database queries directly.

 However, it's important to note that the client does not send database (SQL) queries to Space Cloud.
-Instead it sends an object describing the query to be executed.
+Instead, it sends an object describing the query to be executed.
 This object is first validated by Space Cloud (using security rules).
 Once the client is authorized to make the request, a database query is dynamically generated and executed.
-The results are send directly to the concerned client.
+The results are sent directly to the concerned client.